API Reference

 Optuna.should_pruneFunction

 Check if the given trial should be pruned based on the pruner's decision.
+For further information see the should_prune in the Optuna python documentation.

 Arguments